Austin Pool Maintenance Guide to Algae

 Pool algae is a mostly aquatic organism.
 It needs water and light for photosynthesis so it can flourish.

 Algae spores are generally carried into your pool by the wind or rain.
 They can also arrive by way of dirty water, on animal fur, or even by bathers.
-Algae will always be present in your pool at the microscopic size, even in the cleanest pool.
+Pool algae will always be present at the microscopic size, even in the cleanest pool.

 In many pools, developed algae hide in protected areas.
 Surfaces include the light niche or the skimmer, where brushing never happens.
 If pool plaster is deteriorating, then algae can grow in the cracks or pitting.
 It is again protected from brushing or cleaners.

 Algae will bloom as soon as conditions are favorable.
-You may have a pool with perfect water balance and one of Austin’s big storms can wash in a load of new algae spores and possibly other debris which combined with the added rainwater can change the chemistry balance of your pool and suddenly your perfect pool is now a perfect incubator for an algae bloom.
+You may have a pool with perfect water balance and one of Austin's big storms can wash in a load of new algae spores and possibly other debris which combined with the added rainwater can change the chemistry balance of your pool and suddenly your perfect pool is now a perfect incubator for a pool algae bloom.
+Check out our pool safety guidelines for more information.

 Favorable Conditions for Algae